mvemjsun/httparty_presentation/README.md

 * Run the database migration `rake db:migrate`
 * Populate the database with seed data using `rake db:prepare`.
 Note that this step creates random data in the `books` table and you will need to adjust your feature examples to match your data (i.e the `isbn`, `title`, `author` & `currency` columns)
-* Check the database to ensure that the book table is created with the test data populated.
+* Check the database to ensure that the `books` table is created with the test data populated.

 ```
 +------------+--------------+------+-----+---------+----------------+